I often get asked how or where people should watch runners in a marathon. Here are my top tips after years of both running and watching.

 Supporters, indulge your runners who may way want to give you a mile by mile analysis of the race!
 Don’t plan to get anywhere fast, as crowds are often big, and tired runners will now be walking slowly!

 Race day is always exciting, but it can be a bit deflating the next day once the buzz has died down.
-Why not keep your runner feeling proud by giving them a special Congratulations Marathon card or print to remember their fantastic achievement?
+Why not keep your runner feeling proud by giving them a Race Finisher card or gift to remember their fantastic achievement?